 Inspiring the Next Generation

 What strategies can we all implement in order to successfully inspire the next generation and how can we adapt to the changing industry?
-We sat down with Tim Van Loo, Director of Facility and Grounds at Iowa State University, to discuss what’s been successful when mentoring his student crew.
-Van Loo leads a crew of six to 10 students every season.
-About 80% of the students are turfgrass majors and the remaining 20% are horticulture or agriculture students.
+Last year, we sat down with Tim Van Loo, Former Director of Facility and Grounds at Iowa State University, to discuss what he found to be successful when mentoring his former student crew.
+Since our sit down with Van Loo, we went straight to the source to ask current students, STM’s in their rookie seasons and professors of turfgrass to understand what has been successful for them.

 How do you keep students engaged throughout the season, especially when classes and other interests are pulling them away?

-What adaptions have you had to make to accommodate the generational shift?
+What adaptations have you had to make to accommodate the generational shift?

 TV: When I was a student, things were definitely different.
 If you were late you’d get chewed out or if you made a mistake you’d feel the wrath.
 I’ve had to adapt and meet my student crew in the middle.
 When I first started ten years ago, the phone frustrated me.
 I didn’t want to feel like work was a second priority to them.
 Something I had to learn was that the younger generation can multi-task a lot better than I can.
 I needed to change my perspective on technology.
 If my students are listening to music while on the field, it doesn’t mean they don’t care.
 We have to adjust in order to make the industry more approachable for the next generation.